 BOARD OF DIRECTORS

 Section 5.
 Removal.
 Any Director may be removed with or without cause at any time by the affirmative vote of at least two-thirds of the Directors.
+Such removal shall only occur at a meeting called for the purposes of removing said Director(s), and the meeting notice shall state that the purpose, or one of the purposes, of the meeting is the removal of the Director(s).
 The removal shall be effective when the notice is received by both the Director to be removed and the Corporation unless the notice states a later effective date.

 Section 6.
 Place of Meetings.
 The Board of Directors may hold its meetings at such place or places as the Board may determine.

 Section 7.
 Annual Retreat.
 An annual retreat of the Board of Directors may be held each year at such time and place as the Board may determine.